happygoals/takeaways/docs/Project Management/Project Management best practices.md

 nav_order: 10
 ---

-# Project Mgmt best practices.
+# Project Management best practices.
 Considerations for establishing project management

 1. Understand the project objectives and requirements.
 2. Stable the Scope and Objectives (Milestones).